13 DNS allows for human-readable addresses

 Now we want to get a real, memorable domain for the server so that you and your users don’t have to remember some random ec2- domain or an IP Address.
 In this lab, we’ll configure DNS records for our server so it’s available at a real domain.

-EC2 instances get assigned a public IP when they are started.
-The issue is that every time the server stops that IP is released and a new one is assigned when it comes back up.
+Our EC2 instance got a public IP when it started.
+We could just use that IP Address, but that address is released every time the server stops and a new one is assigned when it comes back up.
 This means you’d have to change your DNS record every time you temporarily take your server offline – no good.

-Luckily, AWS has a great solution here called Elastic IP. which gives you a stable public IP Address you can move from one instance to another as you wish.
+Luckily, AWS has a service called Elastic IP which gives you a stable public IP Address that you can move from one instance to another as you wish.

 Paying for Elastic IPs

-Elastic IPs are free as long as they’re attached to a running EC2 instance.
+Elastic IPs are free if they’re attached to a running EC2 instance.
 You pay when they’re not in use to discourage hoarding them.

 If you do take your server down for a short time, it’s no big deal.
 As of this writing, it’s 12 cents per day for a single IP.
 But do make sure to release the Elastic IP if/when you take your server down permanently.